github-education-resources/GitHubGraduation-2021/_data/virarnab/virarnab.md

-name: Virarnab # No longer than 28 characters
+name: Virarnab
-institution: Centre for Excellence in Basic Sciences 🚩 # no longer than 58 characters
+institution: Centre for Excellence in Basic Sciences 🚩
-quote: Novice with a promise. # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+quote: Novice with a promise.
 github_user: virarnab